carbon-language/carbon-lang/mlir/docs/PassManagement.md

 ### Standard Instrumentations

 MLIR utilizes the pass instrumentation framework to provide a few useful developer tools and utilities.
-Each of these instrumentations are immediately available to all users of the MLIR pass framework.
+Each of these instrumentations are directly available to all users of the MLIR pass framework.

 #### Pass Timing

 The PassTiming instrumentation provides timing information about the execution of passes and computation of analyses.
-This provides a quick glimpse into what passes are taking the most time to execute, as well as how much of an effect your pass has on the total execution time of the pipeline.
+This provides a quick glimpse into what passes are taking the most time to execute, as well as how much of an effect a pass has on the total execution time of the pipeline.
 Users can enable this instrumentation directly on the PassManager via `enableTiming`.
 This instrumentation is also made available in mlir-opt via the `-pass-timing` flag.
 The PassTiming instrumentation provides several different display modes for the